TeachFiNetwork/tfn-test-launchpad-rs/README.md

 # Description

 This is a child contract of Platform SC.
 A separate instance is deployed for each platform subscriber.\
+It is basically a capital raising platform for the students entrepreneurial ideas.
+Users whitelisted in the parent Platform SC can launch tokens for their project ideas, in order to raise funds for further development.
 <br/>
 <br/>
 <br/>